sarachen19/scrape-data-from-keep-python/README.md

 # scrape-data-from-keep-python
- scrape data and trasform into db file using pandas and lxml
+ scrape data and trasform into csv and json using pandas and lxml need to change courseId and url each time